theLeroy/EnergyAirHack2018/README.md

 Hay there!
-This is e Chrome Extention/bot thaths plays automaticaly the energy air Game.
+This is e Chrome Extention/Bot witch plays automaticaly the energy air Game.
 Download it on the Release tab and take the newest Version.
-Ist very simple to install and use.
+Ist very simple to install and to use.
 Feal free to give feeback ore ask Questions in the Issues tab.

 ## Install